ChelzyGraXel/Spotify2023/README.md

 ```

 ##### OUTPUT:
 As displayed in the graph, most popular songs are performed by only one or two artists.
-There are only few outliers in the graph which are more than two performing artists.
-A higher number of artist count indicate collaborations which are common in hip-hop and pop genres.
+There are only a few outliers in the graph, which are more than two performing artists.
+A higher artist count indicates collaborations, which are common in hip-hop and pop genres.

 ![image](https://github.com/user-attachments/assets/2e8e560a-be06-4694-8e37-2c6545e26968)
 ___